At a glance

 What types of sports make your child excited and happy?
 If you’re not sure, ask a gym teacher, coach, relative, or someone else who knows a lot about youth sports to suggest options that could be a good fit.

-While you’re at it, ask the gym teacher or coach—or even other parents—about sports programs they recommend.
+While you’re at it, ask the gym teacher or coach — or even other parents — about sports programs they recommend.
 And try to look for coaches who have experience working with kids who learn and think differently.

 Be realistic about time.

 Some sports mean a bigger time commitment than others.
 There might be games near home or far away if it’s a bigger league.
-Can you deal with weekend practices, or would you prefer your child only play sports after school?
+Can you deal with weekend practices, or would you prefer your child play sports only after school?
 Factor in homework and other activities and be realistic.
 This will help you decide how much your child can handle each week.

 Visit the playing field.